SQL Key Concepts & Syntax

 Background

-In the examples below, assume we have a table called users
+In the examples below, assume we have a table called users with the following columns:

 SELECT